Harvey Milk Youth Voices Contest

 Perhaps you participated in a social justice program, marched in a Pride parade, experienced or witnessed bullying, struggled with coming out, or have been active in your GSA and encountered struggles with LGBT student’s freedom of expression.
 We are giving you the chance to share your story about your experiences and perspectives in front of hundreds of people at the Harvey Milk Diversity Breakfast!

-Please submit your application to win this opportunity by April 21.
-We will accept written essays, spoken word, rap or poetry submitted in writing; or your own video about this topic.
+Please submit your application to win this opportunity by April 20.
+We will accept video or written essays, spoken word, rap or poetry.
 Details about how to apply for this exciting opportunity are below.

 The Harvey Milk Youth Voices Contest is sponsored by Greater Palm Springs Pride, which uses the power of student stories to build greater support for LGBT youth in schools, create safe and affirming youth programs, and support youth activities that promote equality for all.